Enter our Latest Blender Giveaway!

 - 1 scoop Vega One Chocolate or Vanilla Chai

 - 1 shot espresso brewed OR 1 cup brewed coffee, chilled

 - 1/2 teaspoon vanilla

 - 1 teaspoon mesquite pod meal optional

-For Vitamix: Start on Variable Speed 1, turn the machine on and slowly increase to Variable Speed 10, then flip to High and blend for 30-45 seconds.
+- For Vitamix and other variable speed blenders: Start on Variable Speed 1, turn the machine on and slowly increase to Variable Speed 10/ High and blend for 25-45 seconds.

 HEALTH BENEFITS OF DAIRY-FREE MILK